quicwg/base-drafts/draft-ietf-quic-recovery.md

 2 packets are outstanding, acks will not be delayed.

 A PTO value of at least 1.5*SRTT ensures that the ACK is overdue.
-The 1.5 is based on {{?LOSS-PROBE=I-D.dukkipati-tcpm-tcp-loss-probe}}, but implementations MAY experiment with other constants.
+The 1.5 is based on {{?TLP}}, but implementations MAY experiment with other constants.

 To reduce latency, it is RECOMMENDED that the sender set and allow the TLP alarm to fire twice before setting an RTO alarm.
 In other words, when the TLP alarm